DhruvSharma19/LipNet/README.md

-# LipNet: Lip-Reading Full Stack Application 💬
+# LipNet: Lip-Reading Full Stack Application

 Welcome to LipNet, a full-stack application for lip reading, originally developed from the LipNet deep learning model.
 This project combines deep learning with web development to provide a functional lip-reading application that predicts spoken words from video inputs.
 LipNet utilizes a deep learning model trained to read lips from video sequences.
 The application processes video inputs, extracts relevant frames, and uses a pre-trained model to predict the spoken words.
 The web interface allows users to upload videos, view the processed frames, and see the model's predictions in real-time.

-## 🎥 Demo Video
+## Demo Video

-## 🛠️ System Diagrams
+## System Diagrams

 ![diagram](https://github.com/DhruvSharma19/LipNet/assets/112254552/4c5a36aa-d84a-4b45-a452-55ef94139c1a)
 ![diagram](https://github.com/DhruvSharma19/LipNet/assets/112254552/53d8d27e-d177-4a2d-b243-82a3d2f07260)

-## 🌟 Key Features
+## Key Features

-- **Video Processing** 📹: Upload and process video files to extract frames and prepare them for model input.
+- **Video Processing** : Upload and process video files to extract frames and prepare them for model input.
-- **Real-Time Predictions** ⏱️: Display model predictions in real-time, showing the output as text.
+- **Real-Time Predictions**: Display model predictions in real-time, showing the output as text.
-- **User-Friendly Interface** 👥: Streamlit-based web application providing an intuitive user experience.
+- **User-Friendly Interface**: Streamlit-based web application providing an intuitive user experience.
-- **Visualization** 👁️: View the original video and the processed frames that the model uses for predictions.
+- **Visualization**: View the original video and the processed frames that the model uses for predictions.
-- **Pre-trained Model** 🧠: Utilize a pre-trained LipNet model for accurate lip-reading predictions.
+- **Pre-trained Model**: Utilize a pre-trained LipNet model for accurate lip-reading predictions.

-## 🛠 Technologies Used
+## Technologies Used

 - **Deep Learning**: TensorFlow and Keras for building and running the lip-reading model.
 - **Web Framework**: Streamlit for creating the web interface.